Modern Languages and Literatures

 FREN 265: French Feminism

 (Feminist Voices of the Francophone World.)
 This course, taught in English, introduces French feminist literature and theory.
 Students read foundational texts from writers such as Olympe de Gouges, Simone de Beauvoir, Benoîte Groult, and Monique Wittig, along with contemporary French and Francophone Feminist/Queer authors.
 While all literary texts were originally written in French, the theoretical component may include essays by non-Francophone authors.
 Moreover, the course also discusses the particularities of French feminism, its controversies (such as the reaction to the "me too" movement,) and how it differs from Anglo-American feminism.
 All readings, discussions, and assignments will be in English with an option for French majors to complete reading and writing in French.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Writing requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Writing Intensive.)

 cross listed: GSWS 265